homewizard/api-documentation/README.md

 ## Contributing

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+Development is tested with Node 20.9.0

 ### Installation